twinnydotdev/twinny-docs/src/content/docs/general/chat.md

 1. Your workspace documents are embedded and stored when you click the "Embed workspace documents" button.
 2. When you send a message, twinny looks up relevant chunks from the embeddings.
 3. These chunks are reranked and used as additional context for your query.
+4. Use the `@workspace` mention in the chat to search for relevant documents.

 ### Embedding Settings